DataDog/documentation/content/en/mobile/_index.md

 {{% /tab %}}
 {{% tab "Android" %}}

+- Tap on the widget title to configure.
 - From the configuration screen, tap on "Organization".
 - Select a new organization (you might need to sign in).
-- Tap "Saved Views".
-Select saved views to display or leave it as is.
+- Edit the widget to your preference.
-- Tap "Save".
-The widget is now configured with saved views from a different organization.
+- Tap "Apply".
+The widget is now configured with an SLO from a different organization.

 {{% /tab %}}